Auguste Delaune Stadium | City of Reims

 Delivered

-The Cathedral of Soccer
+The cathedral of football

 Fiche Technique